Canopy Growth (NASDAQ:CGC) Price Target Lowered to C$5.00 at CIBC

-Canopy Growth (NASDAQ:CGC – Get Rating) had its price objective lowered by research analysts at CIBC from C$6.50 to C$5.00 in a research report issued on Tuesday, The Fly reports.
+Canopy Growth (NASDAQ:CGC – Get Rating) had its price objective trimmed by CIBC from C$6.50 to C$5.00 in a research report released on Tuesday morning, The Fly reports.

-Several institutional investors and hedge funds have recently modified their holdings of CGC.
-Renaissance Technologies LLC raised its holdings in shares of Canopy Growth by 240.4% during the 3rd quarter.
-Renaissance Technologies LLC now owns 1,902,900 shares of the company’s stock worth $26,376,000 after acquiring an additional 1,343,959 shares in the last quarter.
-Contrarius Investment Management Ltd raised its holdings in shares of Canopy Growth by 147.8% during the 1st quarter.
-Contrarius Investment Management Ltd now owns 2,081,014 shares of the company’s stock worth $15,774,000 after acquiring an additional 1,241,381 shares in the last quarter.
-Morgan Stanley raised its holdings in shares of Canopy Growth by 34.5% during the 3rd quarter.
-Morgan Stanley now owns 2,813,222 shares of the company’s stock worth $38,991,000 after acquiring an additional 722,277 shares in the last quarter.
-Canada Pension Plan Investment Board bought a new position in shares of Canopy Growth during the 4th quarter valued at approximately $5,257,000.
-Finally, ETF Managers Group LLC increased its position in shares of Canopy Growth by 10.7% during the 4th quarter.
-ETF Managers Group LLC now owns 6,052,662 shares of the company’s stock valued at $54,111,000 after purchasing an additional 586,900 shares during the last quarter.
-16.59% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently bought and sold shares of CGC.
+Bank Julius Baer & Co.
+Ltd Zurich grew its stake in Canopy Growth by 84.4% during the 4th quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 2,961 shares of the company’s stock valued at $26,000 after purchasing an additional 1,355 shares in the last quarter.
+Liberty Wealth Management LLC acquired a new stake in Canopy Growth during the 3rd quarter valued at approximately $29,000.
+Prospera Financial Services Inc acquired a new stake in Canopy Growth during the 1st quarter valued at approximately $29,000.
+CarsonAllaria Wealth Management Ltd. acquired a new stake in Canopy Growth during the 4th quarter valued at approximately $32,000.
+Finally, Farmers & Merchants Trust Co of Chambersburg PA grew its stake in Canopy Growth by 256.0% during the 1st quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 4,450 shares of the company’s stock valued at $34,000 after purchasing an additional 3,200 shares in the last quarter.
+Institutional investors and hedge funds own 16.59% of the company’s stock.

 About Canopy Growth (Get Rating)